-- 1 = Unsatisfactory Child does not display friendship traits at all. - 2 = Needs improvement
+1 = Unsatisfactory Child does not display friendship traits at all.

-Child only shows 1 or 2 friendly traits.
+2 = Needs improvement Child only shows 1 or 2 friendly traits.

-- 3 = Meets expectations Child tries to engage in the role-play as an inviting friend. - 4 = Exceeds expectations
+3 = Meets expectations Child tries to engage in the roleplay as an inviting friend.

-Child engages in primarily a friendly manner.
+4 = Exceeds expectations Child engages in primarily a friendly manner.

 5 = Exceptional Child invites and continues role-play in a friendly manner as learned in Module 6.
+1. Review their recipes for friendship from Week 22, Lesson 1.